Stedi-Public-Archive/ts2asl/readme.md

 ⚠️ **All internal and external interfaces are considered unstable and subject to change without notice.** ⚠️

-`t2asl` allows developers to define [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) using the TypeScript programming language. `t2asl` allows developers to benefit from a familiar syntax, type safety, and mature ecosystem of tools for linting, editing, and automated testing.
+`t2asl` allows developers to define [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) using the TypeScript programming language.
+It allows developers to benefit from a familiar syntax, type safety, and mature ecosystem of tools for linting, editing, and automated testing.

 ## Example